mkenefick1/final-project-unstructured/README.md

 plot1
 ```

 This bar plot shows the distribution of sentiment scores.
 Each bar represents the number of positive, negative, and neutral comments.
-The most comments were in the positive category for the Miami thread.
+The most comments were in the positive sentiment category for the Miami thread.

 ```{python}
 # Rolling average line graph - Miami game